Get a Free Case Evaluation. No Fee Unless We Win. Call or Text 503-222-6333

 • Attempting a right turn with the end of the vehicle too far from the curb.

-Distracted driving, inexperience, and fatigue also contribute to unnecessary accidents.
+Distracted driving, inexperience, and fatigue also contribute to unnecessary accidents, particularly when truck drivers are under time pressure or operating unfamiliar routes.

 After a wide-right-turn accident, you might believe the truck driver is to blame.
 However, your ability to recover compensation depends on whether they acted negligently and whether their negligent actions caused the accident.